 I use minimal packaging on my soaps, which are not wrapped.
 I don't see the point in producing a paper wrapper which, 5 minutes after you get it home, ends up in the bin.
 All the information you need - ingredients, weight, contact details etc - are readily available at point of sale and a batch code is stamped on the soap itself.
 It's important to me that you have all the information you need to make an informed decision whether or not to purchase my products.

 For posting, the bars are simply but securely wrapped in tissue paper and put in a Green Jiffy bag, which is 100% recyclable.
 I never use plastic packaging.

-I won't use palm oil, even though I could make more money if I did (see the section in Why Natural Soap? for more details).
+I won't use palm oil, even though I could make more money if I did (see the FAQs section for more details).
 My goal is to make a worthwhile, ethical product that people will love and sell it at a fair price.
 I believe very strongly that commercial soaps, shower gels, shampoos etc. are bad for us - both environmentally and personally.
 Totally natural soap works - so why use anything else?

 Thank you so much for browsing my website - I do hope you'll give natural soap a try.

 By law, all soap recipes must comply with current cosmetic safety regulations and be certified by a qualified chemist before they can be sold to the public.
 Not everyone is aware of this.
 The same rules apply whether you sell hundreds of bars a year or half a dozen at the local school fete.
 All my soaps have been certified as safe by a qualified chemist, Scott Grainger of Cosmetic Safety Consultants Ltd. I am proud to be a member of the Guild of Craft Soap & Toiletry Makers - a peer support network which only accepts members who comply with current regulations.